csiworks/CSIWorks-CorePOS-SDK-Documentation/versioned_docs/version-0.1.5/api-reference/order-controller/add-per-unit-line-item.md

 - `itemId` (String): Unique **UUID** identifier of the inventory [`Item`](../models/models-inventory#item).
 - `quantity` (Double): Number of units.
 - `devNotes` (Map(String, String)?, optional): Free-form metadata.
+- `binName` (String?): Optional, A specific identifier for categorizing items in an order.
+This is the general name of a specific group of items, united by some logic.

 #### Returns:
 `LineItem?`: The created [`LineItem`](../models/models-order#lineitem), or `null` if the operation fails.